top of page

 Say a student takes a diagnostic ACT and scores a 20 out of 36.
 That means there are 16 more points that the student could potentially score.
 If they take the ACT again and score a 24, that means they have captured 4 out of 16, or 25%, of the points.

-Here are some statistics from recent Grove Prep students who took at least 12 weeks of regular lessons:
+Here are some statistics from recent Kingfisher Prep students who took at least 12 weeks of regular lessons:

 Cali (ACT): 26 to 35, 90% points captured